 You know those other dozen people that your review prospect works with?
 It turns out their opinions matter too!
 Peer reviews are vital in collecting a well-rounded and accurate picture of each employee’s true day-to-day performance.
 No manager is working hands on, 24/7.
 In fact, most managers spend less than 6 hours per week working directly with individual employees.

 Don’t forget the point of this process -to motivate, educate and appreciate employees.
-The current state of reviews isn’t looking so hot, 53% of employees don’t find performance reviews to be motivational (Tweet this Stat).
-There’s hope though!
-90% of employees see positive feedback as motivating.
-Again, accentuate the positive and work on the issues; one without the other does not an effective review make.
+The current end result of reviews isn’t what it should be.
+53% of employees don’t find performance reviews to be motivational (Tweet this Stat).
+However, there’s still hope!
+90% of employees see positive feedback as motivational.
+Again, accentuate the positives and work on the issues; one without the other does not make for an effective review.

 If your process isn’t as refined or effective as you know it could be, share this list with your management team.
 Don’t be just another company with just another compliance review.